jeremiah-joh/dslibc/STYLE.md

 Indentation
 -----------

-Indentation is Tab character, not spaces.
-Tab is 8 spaces width.
-No exception.
+Indentation is Tab character of 8 spaces width.
+But use spaces when you're writing a macro function with multiple lines of body.

 Naming
 ------